We have different ideas and perceptions of cold, but is cold always bad or can it be good for us?

 Cold diminishes the immune response - Cold weather results in less blood supply to the extremities in order to preserve body heat in the core of the torso and head.
-This reduction in blood flow means there are less white blood cells available to fight disease.
+This reduction in blood flow means there are fewer white blood cells available to fight disease.
 It seems that the body initially at least reacts to cold temperatures as a short term risk whereby today compromises are made in order to be fit to live tomorrow.
 This effect seems to result in an increased susceptibility to winter illnesses such as colds.

 Colds and flu - colds and flu are NOT caused by cold weather, they are caused by viral infections of the upper respiratory tract that you catch from others.
 The longest cold-free time of my life was the two continuous years I spent in Antarctica.

 Why colds and flu are more prevalent in the winter months is not fully known though behaviour has an effect, we are more likely to be indoors with other people and ventilation is likely to be worse than when it is warmer.
-The immune system is depressed to some degree by cold weather which particularly affects the upper respiratory tract when cold air is breathed in.
+The immune system is depressed to some degree by cold weather which particularly affects the upper respiratory tract which cools down when cold air is breathed in.
 A cold nose gives cold and flu causing rhinoviruses more opportunities to reproduce, so you are more likely to catch a cold if one is around if the temperature is cold.
 In warmer temperatures, the immune system is more likely to intercept the viruses before they can result in an illness.
 Covering the nose with a scarf or balaclava to keep it warm is an effective way of reducing the chances of catching a cold.

 Sore throats - Also almost always caused by viruses and transmitted in a similar manner to colds and flu.